demandchain/developer.offerengine.com/content/v1/targeted_emails/batches.md

 ### Parameters
 api_key
-: _STRING_ Partners API key
+: _String_ Partners API key

 deal_id
-: _STRING_ The deal id associated with the batch.
-Used to verify that the batch is associated with this deal
+: _String_ The deal id associated with the batch.
+Used as a guard to verify that the batch is associated with this deal

 ### Response